 The issue of property rights was also addressed mostly by universities.
-Offices with expertise in patents and idea registration are already well established in almost all universities.
+Offices with expertise in patents and idea registration are alreasy well established in alsmost all universities.
 When the partnership involves funds from a public entity (i.e., government), the property right or patent remains within the university.
 However, when the funds come from a private entity, particularly an international organization, then the property right or the patent goes to the private entity.

-An important issue identified is that in the North this tool is being used as a strategy to promote and strengthen state-of-the-art technologies, seeking to maintain leadership at the technological frontier (and ownership of the technology through patents and intellectual property rights) and addressing pre-established societal challenges.
-Meanwhile, the South is using the tool as an instrument to build or strengthen its industrial base, integrate its SMEs into the global value chain, and create employment.
+An important issue identified is that in the North this tool is being use as a strategy to promote and strengthen state-of-the-art technologies., seeking to maintain leadership at the technological frontier (and ownership of the technology through patents and intellectual property rights) and addressing pre-established societal challenges.
+Meanwhile, the South is using the tool as an instrument to build or strengthen its individual base, intergrate its SMEs into the global value chain, and create employment.

-10 Conclusions and policy recommendations
+10. Conclusions and Policy Recommendations